15 Project 4 - Developing an image filter

 You can interpret a human eye as a light sensor, or, a light receptor.
 The eye receives some amount of light as input, and it interprets the colors that are present in this “amount of light”.
 If no amount of light hits the eye, then, the eye cannot extract color from it, and as result, we end up seeing nothing, or, more precisely, we see complete blackness.

-So everything depends on light.
+Therefore, everything depends on light.
 What we actually see are the colors (blue, red, orange, green, purple, yellow, etc.) that are being reflected from the light that is hitting our eyes.
 Light is the source of all colors!
 This is what Isaac Newton discovered on his famous prism experiment2 in the 1660s.

 These are the cells responsible for perceiving the color present in the light that hits our eyes.
 As a result, our eyes perceives color as a mixture of these three colors (red, green and blue).
 By having an amount of each one of these three colors, and mixing them together, we can get any other visible color that we want.
 So every color that we see is perceived as a specific mixture of blues, greens and reds, like 30% of red, plus 20% of green, plus 50% of blue.